Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 #.
 Jump by 4 rows in Matrix A
 #.
 Jump by 4 columns in Matrix B

-By using this approach, we would guarantee that after processing a block in the matrix A, we could save it at the correct position in matrix B. For all cases, where the ``m`` dimension would not be divisible by 4, we would need to implement specific kernels.
+By using this approach, we would guarantee that after processing a block in the matrix A, we could save it at the correct position in matrix B. For all cases where the ``m`` dimension is not be divisible by 4, we would need to implement specific kernels.

 **Identity Transposition Primitive: 2x4 edge case**